Ratio of Debt-to-Income

-How to figure the qualifying ratio
+About the qualifying ratio

-Most conventional mortgage loans require a qualifying ratio of 28/36.
+Most conventional loans require a qualifying ratio of 28/36.
 FHA loans are less restrictive, requiring a 29/41 ratio.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing